 For most of his career, Lee has relied on his white cane, a good memory and his team members.
 As part of a pilot program run by CIBC in 2019, he was able to help test a new technology called eSight glasses.
 Made in Canada, the eSight glasses have micro-cameras embedded in the frames which display on screens within the device, magnifying a user’s field of view.
 “The glasses are extremely helpful and have given me more confidence because I can now perform my job at the best of my ability,” says Lee.

-Working to remove barriers for employees is an integral part of the bank’s broader commitment to inclusion and diversity.
-Since 2017, CIBC has exceeded its annual goal of hiring 500 persons with disabilities and has invested in a range of programs that support team members living with disabilities, empowering them to thrive.
-“We want a workforce that reflects the diversity of our clients because that allows us to create more inclusive products and services that support a wide range of experiences and abilities,” says Catherine Tunney Braeken, CIBC director of client accessibility.
+Working to remove barriers for employees is an integral part of the bank’s broader commitment to inclusion.
+CIBC has invested in a range of programs that support team members living with disabilities, empowering them to thrive.
+“We want a workforce that reflects the clients and communities we serve because that allows us to create more inclusive products and services that support a wide range of experiences and abilities,” says Catherine Braeken, CIBC director of client accessibility.